Gustavo-Romao/odin-recipes/README.md

 # odin-recipes
-A simple recipes site for The Odin Project using HTML and some CSS.
+A simple recipes site for The Odin Project using basic HTML and some CSS.